 Applied Physics students will be guided in a mentored learning environment to conduct and disseminate original research or other appropriate creative work.
 This culminating undergraduate experience is designed to help a student launch a career in his/her area of interest and is best begun during or prior to the summer before graduation.

 Two credits of research credit are required of all B.S.
 Physics (498R), Physics/Astronomy (498R), and Applied Physics (492R or 498R) majors.
-Both courses involve both research and writing components.
 498R includes the preparation of a written Senior Thesis, while 492R includes the preparation of written Capstone Project Report.
 This syllabus applies specifically to 492R.
 Some students register for 492R credit when they begin their research, while others wait until the semester in which they complete their final written report.
 If the final project report is not completed during the term of registration, you will receive a standard T grade, which is later converted to a letter grade when the report has been completed.
 Note that you can get credit for additional research under Physics 497R even before you begin your formal thesis or capstone work.

 First, assess your interests, talents, and future opportunities.
 Then explore the research opportunities available and search for a good match.
 This is usually an iterative process, and you are encouraged to explore many opportunities in parallel.
 Potential research mentors/advisors can be very helpful here, as can the Capstone Coordinator.
-You may do research within the Physics & Astronomy Department for a capstone, research with a BYU faculty member outside of the department, research with a faculty member at a different university, or an actual research project at a company or laboratory (kiind in mind that internships don't always allow you to do an actual research project).
+You may do research within the Physics & Astronomy Department for a capstone, research with a BYU faculty member outside of the department, research with a faculty member at a different university, or a research project at a company or laboratory (kiind in mind that internships don't always allow you to do an actual research project).
 You should talk to the Capstone Coordinator or a Physics & Astronomy faculty member about your ideas and plans to make sure your project idea will be deemed sufficient.